Junior Aubrey Hine gives insight into the art of a floor routine

 As a gymnast, Johnson has collected many different accolades.
 She was a member of the Canadian National Gymnastics team from 1988 to 1991, including being a part of the bronze medal winning team at the 1991 Pan American games in Cuba.

-Johnson resides in Raleigh with former Wolfpack All-American Mike Lombardo (wrestling) and they are the proud parents of one daughter, Gianna.
+Johnson resides in Raleigh with former Wolfpack All-American Mike Lombardo (wrestling) and are the proud parents of one daughter, Gianna.